 Discuss historical and current concepts regarding food justice.
 Food justice is a broad subject which includes the ideals that all people should have the opportunity to purchase affordable and nutritious food, inequalities in food access should be eliminated, food production systems should be transparent, and that government food policy should seek to benefit all people.
 Topics include changes in the American diet, emergence of food deserts, movements to bring living wages to farm workers, impact of genetically modified organisms, and actions to promote food justice in our own communities.

 Basic Farm Maintenance

-Learn about fundamental maintenance and repair of farm facilities and used farm equipment like mower, 4 in 1 buckets, etc. Topics include safe use of hand tools and farm machinery, carpentry, concrete work, painting, plumbing and calculating costs and materials needed.
+Learn about fundamental maintenance and repair of farm facilities and new or used farm equipment like mower, 4 in 1 buckets, etc. Topics include safe use of hand tools and farm machinery, carpentry, concrete work, painting, plumbing and calculating costs and materials needed.
 Upon completion, students should be able to answer theoretical questions and topics covered and assist with maintenance and repair of farm facilities and equipment.
 If you need financial assistance, check out the PM Kisan Beneficiary List.